OpenChargingCloud/ChargyDesktopApp/documentation/HTTPAPI.md

 # Chargy Transparency HTTP API

-Chargy comes with an optional HTTP API to simplify the interaction with other software on your own computer or within a computer network.
+Since version 1.3.1 the Chargy transparency software comes with an optional HTTP API.
+The intention of the HTTP API is to simplify the interaction betweem Chargy and other third-party software on your own computer or within your (local) computer network.

 ## Starting the HTTP API